JerryBao98/MCAT-Flashcards-and-MC/README.md

 The only subject covered will be physiology and other minor parts of general biology.
-I will experiment other subjects with new implementations
+I will experiment other subjects with new implementations Therefore, the other subjects present on the main menu will not have corresponding links